Placements with Parents

 - There has been an interview with the proposed carer who agrees to the placement and provides as much of the assessment information as can be readily ascertained at the interview;

 - The accommodation has been inspected; and

-- The assessment and the review of the child's case will be completed within 10 working days of the child being placed;
+- The assessment and the review of the child's case are completed within 10 working days of the child being placed;

-- The decision on placement will be reconsidered within 10 working days of the assessment being completed and:
+- The decision on placement is made and approved within 10 working days of the assessment being completed and:

-- If the decision is to confirm the placement, the Placement Plan will be reviewed (and if appropriate amended);
+- If the decision is to confirm the placement, the Placement Plan is reviewed (and if appropriate amended);

-- If the decision is not confirm the placement, the placement will be terminated.
+- If the decision is not confirm the placement, the placement is terminated.

 The reasons for a decision to place a child on this basis must be fully recorded, signed by the Nominated Officer and placed on the child's case record.

 If the child is placed in these circumstances, social work visits must take place at least once a week until the first Looked After Review, and thereafter at intervals of not more than 6 weeks.